lfigiel/looker/README.md

 Blue LED on the WiFi module stops blinking when it gets connected.
 details:
 **looker_exit_t**
 type of exit code.
 On success the function returns: LOOKER_EXIT_SUCCESS.
-Full definition is available in *looker.h*
+Full definition is available in *looker_common.h*

 **ssid
 pass**